Home > Help

 How to get to HopStepJapan.com #

 Our office is located inside the Tourist Information Center just outside of the West Exit of Echigo-Yuzawa station, where our English speaking staff are ready to assist you in any way possible.

 I can't live without internet... #

 Our Luxury and Standard properties all have WiFi.
 Visitor Centers in each town also have WiFi access.
-HopStepJapan's head office is located in the Visitor Center just in front of Echigo-Yuzawa's West Exit and open from 9am to 6pm.
-Please feel free to drop in and get on-line.
+Come to our office and hop online!

 Where can I withdraw money in Yuzawa? #